-- The Inspections Department schedules the HQS Inspection appointment with the owner. - The owner should use the BRHP Self Inspection Checklist to help prepare for the HQS Inspection.
+The Inspections Department schedules the SNPIRE Inspection appointment with the owner.

+The owner should use the BRHP Self Inspection Checklist to help prepare for the NSPIRE Inspection.
 This document is a tool provided by BRHP.
-For more information regarding the HQS Inspection, see the U.S. Department of Housing And Urban Development (HUD) Inspection Checklist, form HUD-52580A. - You can find the BRHP and HUDs form on our website at www.brhp.org > Landlords Forms and Resources. - The unit must meet HUD requirements to pass inspection. - The landlord or agent must be present at the initial inspection and are required to allow access to the unit. - The utilities must be on at the time of the inspection.
-If the utilities are not on, the unit will immediately fail and the inspection will terminate. - If the unit is not empty, move all furniture away from walls. - If unit fails inspection for any reason, the landlord has 10 business days to correct any violation(s) and contact BRHP to schedule the re-inspection. - The Program reserves the right to cite additional violations during re-inspection. - If for any reason a unit fails inspection twice, BRHP will not approve the unit. - The RTA will be voided.
+For more information regarding the NSPIRE Inspection, see the HUD NSPIRE standards.

+You can find the BRHP and HUDs form on our website at www.brhp.org > Landlords > Forms and Resources.

+The unit must meet HUD requirements to pass inspection.

+The landlord or agent must be present at the initial inspection and are required to allow access to the unit.

+The utilities must be on at the time of the inspection.
+If the utilities are not on, the unit will immediately fail and the inspection will terminate.

+If the unit is not empty, move all furniture away from walls.

+If unit fails inspection for any reason, the landlord has 10 business days to correct any violation(s) and contact BRHP to schedule the re-inspection.

+The Program reserves the right to cite additional violations during re-inspection.

+If for any reason a unit fails inspection twice, BRHP will not approve the unit.

+• The RTA will be voided.
 BRHP will issue another RTA to the family to find a new unit.
-The landlord will get an email from BRHP to update the RTA status. - The landlord will get an email from BRHP to update the inspection status. - BRHP permits the landlord to reschedule an Initial Inspection or re-inspection only once.
+The landlord will get an email from BRHP to update the RTA status.

+The landlord will get an email from BRHP to update the inspection status.

+BRHP permits the landlord to reschedule an Initial Inspection or re-inspection only once.
 See Extensions.